Introduction

 Presentation

-When caused by percutaneous nephrostomy tube placement, gas and enteric contents may drain through the tube, while voided urine may or may not appear normal.
+When caused by percutaneous nephrostomy tube placement, gas and enteric contents may drain through the nephrostomy tube, while voided urine may or may not appear normal.

 Renoalimentary fistulae due to radiofrequency ablation or cryoablation have been discovered on routine follow-up imaging and have been mostly asymptomatic.
+[3, 13, 14]

 Indications

-If peritonitis is present, immediate surgical exploration is mandated.
-If the patient is stable, elective resection of the fistula following mechanical and antibiotic bowel preparation is preferred.
 An exception is renoalimentary fistulae caused by iatrogenic injury to the bowel during percutaneous nephrostomy placement.
 If the injury is recognized early and the patient does not display signs of peritonitis, the accepted treatment is to pull back the percutaneous tube so that it drains the renal pelvis without maintaining the fistulous connection with the colon.
 Conservative management has been successful in asymptomatic renoalimentary fistulae following minimally invasive procedures.

 Relevant Anatomy

 The kidneys are paired retroperitoneal structures with several layers of investing tissue planes that separate them from the peritoneal contents.
 The retroperitoneal colonic segments are usually anterior to the kidneys, and the duodenum abuts the right kidney medially and anteriorly, rendering these bowel segments susceptible to fistula formation within the kidney.
+Renoduodenal fistulae mostly involve the descending part of the duodenum because of its relative immobility, lack of a posterior peritoneal covering, and close contact with the anterior kidney.
+[16, 17, 18]

 Contraindications